AhmedFathy-09/meal-plan-serialization-manager/README.md

 # Meal Plan Serialization Manager

 A basic Python program that lets you type in recipes and bundle them into organized meal plans.
-I built this project during my first year to practice creating custom Python objects and learning how to save information to text files.
+I built this project during my first semester as a python student to practice creating custom Python objects and learning how to save information to text files.

 ## 🛠️ What I Practiced
 * **Python Classes:** Built basic blueprints (`Recipe`, `MealPlan`, and `RecipeBook`) to keep recipe data organized in memory.